jasonjmcghee/xrem/README.md

 ## "implemented" (read: likely terrible)
 Currently implements, in a parallel / non-blocking way:
-- click the status icon to start / stop recording
+- click the status icon and choose to start / stop recording
 - screenshot capture every 2 seconds
 - OCR at capture time
 - calculate text embedding (rem doesn't have this yet lol)
 - stream to mp4 without writing pngs to disk
+- basic tray icon + menu
+- options which open svelte-based windows of future functionality

 (more recent screenshot of tray - still using default tauri logo)

 <img width="156" alt="image" src="https://github.com/jasonjmcghee/xrem/assets/1522149/364dfe1f-ba6c-4cd5-b4ab-3ebc6bef168a">

-## Demo of the above implemented features:
+## First Demo of basic poc:

 Taking screenshots + ocr transcript printed to terminal, screenshots streamed to videos and saved, then manually showing this by scrubbing.